 - Explain how sensory stimuli are received, perceived, and measured.

-- Identify the stages of Maslow's Hierarchy of Needs and apply these to personal life.
+- Examine the stages of Maslow's Hierarchy of Needs and apply these to personal life.

 - Discern motives, emotions, and moods.

-- Identify the states of consciousness including each stage of sleep and define common disorders and altered states of consciousness.
+- Explore the states of consciousness including each stage of sleep and define common disorders and altered states of consciousness.

 - Define and compare the primary types of learning and conditioning.